gauge-sh/tach/README.md

 `tach` allows you to define boundaries and control dependencies between your Python packages.
 Each package can also define its public interface.

 This enforces a decoupled, modular architecture, and prevents tight coupling.
-If a package tries to import from another package that is not listed as a dependency, tach will throw an exception.
+If a package tries to import from another package that is not listed as a dependency, tach will report an error.
-If a package tries to import from another package and does not use its public interface, with `strict: true` set, `tach` will throw an exception.
+If a package tries to import from another package and does not use its public interface, with `strict: true` set, `tach` will report an error.

 `tach` is incredibly lightweight, and has no impact on your runtime.
 Instead, its checks are performed as a lint check through the CLI.